leaderon/dotnet/intro-to-blazor.md

 I have prepared a short course about Blazor .NET for you to have a quick read.
 Follow this [link](https://learningstudioai.com/go/OhE5BhbN7ol4JjjhwG4C) to access the course

+*Note*
+Not all the answers in the quiz can be found in the course content.

 As always, feel free to ask questions if you have doubt.

 Happy Proogramming!!